dmaulikr/ChainWiki-ios/README.md

 ## Synopsis
 iOS App that uses data translated from Japanese in Korean.
-Allows users to sort and filter data based on their needs.
+Allows users to sort and filter data based on individual needs.
 Developed independently from scratch.
 Compatible with both iPhone and iPad through Auto Layout.
 Optimized iPad multitasking layout.